A woman looking possibly looking at her good investments in real estate on laptop.

 Credit Score

-A high credit score means you’re seen as less of a risk to lenders – you pay your bills on time and don’t overextend your credit.
-When lenders pull your credit, they see you as a responsible borrower with a low risk of mortgage default.
+A high credit score means you’re seen as less of a risk to lenders – you pay your bills on time and don’t keep a large balance on your credit cards.
+A lower credit score means your lender may charge you more interest for the loan to reduce their risk.
+When lenders pull your credit, you want them to see you as a responsible borrower with a low risk of mortgage default.

 This leads lenders to give you a better interest rate – one that’s closer to the advertised rates because they don’t have to adjust for a low credit score.
 When you have a low credit score, lenders often change the interest rate significantly because you’re at a higher risk of default.